CONNEX-AB-Delivery-System/DS-DeliveryTruck/README.md

 LEGO brick is running on Debian-based operating system ev3dev: https://github.com/ev3dev (for more info see ev3dev links).

-AND programmed in JAVA: http://ev3dev-lang-java.github.io/#/.
+And is programmed in JAVA: http://ev3dev-lang-java.github.io/#/.
 JAVA programms are deployed on brick by using Gradle, to see how it is done, follow this link: http://ev3dev-lang-java.github.io/docs/support/getting_started/create-your-first-project.html.
 (also Git repo for example source code available here: https://github.com/ev3dev-lang-java/template_project_gradle).